Tag: Proxmox

 6. Plasma Activities

-When using KDE Plasma you can simple create Activities (click here to see how to create an activity) for each of your full screen running application and easily switch between them.
+When using KDE Plasma you can simply create Activities (click here to see how to create an activity) for each of your full screen running application and easily switch between them.
 In my case I created three Acitivites, one for YouTube Leanback, one for Kodi and one for Jellyfin.
-A of course there is the Standard Activity, which is just my normal desktop for viewing other content like photos or playing a Steam game.
-This way I can switch through all my full screen applications via Super + Tab (or backwards with Super + Shift + Tab).
+And of course there is the Standard Activity, which is just my normal desktop for viewing other content like photos or playing a Steam game.
+This way, I can switch through all my full screen applications via Super + Tab (or backwards with Super + Shift + Tab).

 7. KDE Connect